MsJennyGiraffe/chisel_after_feedback/README.md

 ### Running the program

-* git clone the project into a directory
+clone the project into a directory

-* cd into the file directory within the project directory

     git clone git@github.com:MsJennyGiraffe/chisel_after_feedback.git

+cd into the files folder in the project directory

     cd ~/chisel_after_feedback/files